Foxgloves for colour and structure

 The foxglove species flower from early to midsummer but the new hybrids are sterile, so flower for a longer period – from spring to autumn and beyond during mild winters – because they do not set seed.
 They also tend to swap elegance for robustness, producing denser spikes of more upright flowers.

-The natural elegance of all the cultivated species can be used to add lightness, romance or architecture, depending on the scheme.
+The natural elegance of all the cultivated species can be used to add lightness, romance or structure, depending on the scheme.
 Smaller species, such as Digitalis lutea and long-flowering modern hybrids, including Digitalis purpurea ‘Dalmation Peach’ with its subtle, pale-apricot flowers, are ideal for growing in pots in courtyard gardens.

 The best foxgloves to grow for colour and structure